-1. Holes on the Return air side, as shown in the video at the bottom of this page, can create the following problems:
+1. Building envelope boles on the Return air side, as shown in the video at the bottom of this page, can create the following problems:

-- Will cause a net loss of air into the house from outside.
-A state of depressurization occurs which increases the potential for back draughting hot water heaters and furnaces should they exist in the building envelope.
-Dust laden air also will make its way in, making it difficult to keep the building clean.
+- Causes a net loss of air into the house from outside.
+A state of depressurization occurs in the main area connected tothe return outlet which increases the potential for back draughting internal hot water heaters and furnaces should they exist inside the building envelope.
+Dust-laden air also will make its way in, making it difficult to keep the building clean.

 - Return air leaks in a wall cavity connected to under the house and/or the roof area will draw dirty air into the duct system which decreases the performance of the air handler and adds nutrients to mold, mildew, and bacteria in the duct system.

 2. Supply ductwork leakage can make rooms uncomfortable.